gravitational/webapps/packages/teleterm/README.md

 towards the specific developer ID certificate/key we want to use, if multiple are available.
 `CSC_NAME` can either be SHA-1 of the certificate or its name.

-On top of that, you must provide the credentials to the account associated with the Apple Dev ID through the `APPLE_USERNAME` & `APPLE_PASSWORD` env vars.
+On top of that, you must provide env vars that will be used for notarization. `APPLE_USERNAME` must be set to the account email address associated with the developer ID. `APPLE_PASSWORD` must be [an app-specific password](https://support.apple.com/en-us/HT204397), not the account password.

 ## Architecture